 There will be three calls for each theme.

-The forthcoming theme is 'Investigating development, ageing and chronic disease'.
+The current theme is 'Investigating development, ageing and chronic disease'.

-Call one: deadline for preliminary applications is 15 October 2013.
+Call two: deadline for preliminary applications is 15 April 2014.

 215 Euston Road